 When exploring the driveway ideas that best suit your needs, a valuable consideration is whether or not to add kerbing.
 Not only does it help improve the visual aesthetic of the driveway, but it can also provide structural support to the driveway itself.

 Drivers are able to see the boundaries of the driveway, and kerbs even help to discourage drivers from using the edge of the driveway for parking.
 During the winter months, kerbing is also great for channelling runoff water into storm drains, helping to keep your surface dry, maintained and protected.

 If you’re in the early stages of looking for driveway ideas, it’s worth considering the type of kerbing material used.
 With options such as vinyl, timber or concrete kerbing available, it’s worth noting the advantages of each before you make any firm decisions.
 Concrete is one of the most popular materials used for kerbing in Western Australia due to its ability to handle excessive weather conditions whilst maintaining its shape and structural support.

 The Hardest Part Is Getting Started

 As with any major project, the hardest part is always getting started.
 Doing your research is a key component to generating the most creative, functional and affordable driveway ideas.
 From carefully selecting the best materials to considering the style of the driveway, through to drainage and kerbing solutions, there are plenty of factors to consider before taking the first step into your new driveway.

 Unsure about where to start?
 We welcome you to contact the team at NK Asphalt who will be able to present several driveway ideas for your consideration tailored around your needs.

-Get a Perth asphalt driveway quote
+Get a Perth asphalt driveway quote or other driveway ideas

 If your job is 150m2 or more and in the Perth or surrounding areas.